astropy/astroquery/docs/mast/mast.rst

                   3  CUTOUT        1 ImageHDU       177   (5, 5)   float32

-The ~astroquery.mast.ZcutClass.download_cutouts function takes a coordinate and cutout size (in pixels or an angular quantity) and downloads the cutout target pixel file(s) as either fits files or image (png/jpg) files.
+The `~astroquery.mast.ZcutClass.download_cutouts` function takes a coordinate and cutout size (in pixels or an angular quantity) and downloads the cutout fits file(s) as either fits files or image (png/jpg) files.

-If a given coordinate appears in more than one Zcut survey, a target pixel file will be produced for each survey.
-If the cutout area overlaps more than one camera or ccd a target pixel file will be produced for each one.
+If a given coordinate appears in more than one Zcut survey, a cutout will be produced for each survey.

 .. code-block:: python